-Bergamo is one of the prettiest cities in Italy.
+Bergamo is one of the most attractive cities in Italy.
 Located at the foot of the Orobie Alps, the city proper is divided into two main parts: the historic Città Alta, perched on a hill and fortified by the impeccably maintained 16th-century Venetian Walls, and the modern Città Bassa, with a fin de siècle framework that extends into the plains of Lombardy.
 While the Italian centro storico is often a tourist trap, the well-heeled Bergamaschi inhabit both parts of town, creating an omnipresent sense of authenticity that exudes local flavor no matter where you are.

 Charles and I spent a few hours in Bergamo during our trip to Italy in 2018.
 I was enchanted by the city and knew I needed to spend more time there.
 Fast forward a year later to my solo trip, I used Bergamo as a base for three nights while exploring the central region of northern Italy.
 I stayed at Relais San Lorenzo, a sleek SLH property in Bergamo Alta constructed atop an archaeological site dating back to the 6th-century AD.
-My room was masterly decorated with top Italian furnishings and had a huge casement window that opened onto the tree-lined Piazza Lorenzo Mascheroni.
+My room was masterly decorated with top Italian furnishings and had a huge casement window that swung open to reveal the tree-lined Piazza Lorenzo Mascheroni.

 I arrived at noon on a glorious October Saturday.
 There wasn’t a cloud in the sky, and the temperature climbed into the low 70s.
 After checking in, I set out on foot to get my bearings.
 There were numerous notable sites I had already seen during my 2018 trip, including the gilded Baroque interiors of the Basilica di Santa Maria Maggiore, the opulent 15th-century Cappella Colleoni, and the Piazza Vecchia, which is surrounded by several additional high-profile buildings.
-I decided to explore Castello di San Vigilio, an ancient citadel on an eponymous hill high above the Città Alta.
+I decided to explore Castello di San Vigilio, an ancient citadel on a hill high above the Città Alta.
 Plus, the concierge had given me the name of a restaurant with a patio overlooking the city below.
 A funicular connects the upper town with the top of the hill, but I opted to burn off some calories before lunch and trek up the precipitous Via San Vigilio.

 The view from the top was stunning.
-The rooftops, cupolas, and campaniles of Città Alta were laid out in front of me, surrounded by the Lombardian plain in hues of green with an almost endless horizon of blue sky.
+The rooftops, cupolas, and campaniles of Città Alta were laid out in front of me, surrounded by the Lombardian plain in fertile hues of green with an almost endless horizon of blue sky.
 The recommended Ristorante Baretto was packed with locals taking advantage of the beautiful autumnal weather.
 I left my name with the padrona and headed up to the castle.

 After a quick left and right, I continued along the Salita Scorlazzino, a scenic stretch abutting terraced meadows and gardens.
-Halfway down, a sweeping view appeared over my right shoulder of the Roman-style campanile of Tempio dei Caduti (Temple of the Fallen).
+Halfway down, a sweeping view appeared of the Roman-style campanile of Tempio dei Caduti (Temple of the Fallen).
 I finished by scaling the Scaletta delle More, a series of 245 steps that pass through active growing fields and greenhouses.
 Ahead and to the left were uninterrupted views of Bergamo Alta and the Venetian Walls, set aglow against an immaculate blue sky.

-Scaletta delle More terminates in Santa Lucia, a residential neighborhood that reminded me of Los Angeles, with luxury low-rise apartment complexes, palm trees, and barely anyone on the streets.
+Scaletta delle More terminates in Santa Lucia, a residential neighborhood that reminded me of Los Angeles, with luxury low-rise apartment complexes, palm trees, and quiet, residential streets.
 I walked a mile along Via dello Statuto to reach the buzzy shopping district of Città Bassa, with a plethora of boutiques, cafes, and gelaterias crammed along Via Sant’Alessandro, Via XX Settembre, and the surrounding streets and alleyways.
 I stumbled into Hōsio, a local Italian menswear atelier specializing in knits, and bought a beautiful merino wool cardigan with patch pockets and a unique color-blocked pattern in shades of cerulean and emerald.
 Then I waited on line for 20 minutes at Gelateria La Romana for two scoops of croccante all’amarena – a modern riff on the classic duet of cherry and vanilla.